fullstackers/bus.io/README.md

 ### #in

 The **in** method will use the passed function(s) when a message is received from the `bus.messageExchange()`.
-This allows you to modifiy the message before it is sent to the `socket`.
+This allows you to modify the message before it is sent to the `socket`.

 ```javascript